 - Providing context for search engine crawlers

-- And last, but certainly not lease, a better user experience.
+- And last, but certainly not least, a better user experience.

 Eight: Include a call to action (CTA)